Loading

 | Travel Trailer ($35K) | $400 | $650 to $900 | +63 to 125% |

 The full-timer surcharge is worth paying.
-Underreporting your use frequency to keep recreational pricing can result in denied or underpaid claims if the carrier discovers full-time living during a claim investigation.
+Underreporting your use frequency to keep recreational pricing can result in denied or underpaid claims if the carrier discovers full-time living when you file a claim.
 Be honest about how many months per year you live in your RV.
 The right product costs more upfront but pays correctly at claim time.

 Eight tactics that work, ranked roughly by impact.
 Most owners can save 15 to 30 percent off the standard quote by applying three to five of these.